srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 Our simple 1-layer neural network's success rate in the testing set is 85%.
 This value is embarrassingly low when comparing it to state of the art networks achieving a success rate of up to 99.97%.
-Given the simple algorithm of this exercise, however, this is no surprise, and not too far away from the 88% achieved by Yann Lecun using a similar 1-layer network approach.
+Given the simple algorithm of this exercise, however, this is no surprise and close to the 88% achieved by Yann Lecun using a similar 1-layer network approach.

 ---

-### Code & Documentation
+## Code & Documentation

 You can find all the code for this exercise on my [Github project page](https://github.com/mmlind/mnist-1lnn/), including [code documentation](https://rawgit.com/mmlind/mnist-1lnn/master/doc/html/index.html).

+When I run it on my 2010 MacBook Pro it takes about 19 seconds to process all 70,000 images.

+And the only reason why it is so *slow* is that I'm rendering each image (using "." and "X") in the console while processing.
+Once I switch that off the program runs less than 10 seconds which is why I love C. :-)

 Happy Hacking!